Seraff/taxus/docs/basics.rst

 To open the tree, select :menuselection:`File --> Open Tree`.

-The tree can be saved only to NEXUS format.
+Trees are saved in NEXUS format.

 To save the tree, select :menuselection:`File --> Save Tree` or :menuselection:`File --> Save Tree As...` if you want to save the tree under a different name.